upeshp/MS4_KeepRolling/README.md

 [Wireframes - includes data schema](https://github.com/upeshp/MS4_KeepRolling/tree/master/assets/docs/wireframe)

 There are some minor changes to the deployed site and the initial wireframes, these changes were made mainly due to time constraints:
-- Homepage: consists of hero-image only, no addditional "about" section (included additional "about" info in footer instead).
+- Homepage: consists of hero-image only, no additional "about" section (included additional "about" info in footer instead).
-- Homepage: no additional links to "Courses" or "Clothing" at bottom of page, felt unneccesary as hero-image already has these links.
+- Homepage: no additional links to "Courses" or "Clothing" at bottom of page, felt unnecessary as hero-image already has these links.

 **Surface**